Issue date 26 July 2023, version 4.1

 - other utilities such as Anglian Water Limited and Severn Trent Services Limited who provide sewerage and waste services to you;

-- our business partners, subcontractors and suppliers for the delivery of services, provision of operational services such as fixing leaks;
+- our business partners, subcontractors and suppliers in connection with the delivery of services such as fixing leaks;

-- service partners who provide or help us to provide you with water-efficient products and services, such as Homeserve Membership Limited and Watersmart Limited;
+- service partners who provide or help us to provide you with water efficient products and services, such as Homeserve Membership Limited;

 - if someone makes a complaint about a water leak or notifies us that a property is empty;